 If you suspect ransomware or any other kind of security threat, please call IT Customer Care immediately.

 Our online information security awareness training for employees covers ransomware and other threats.
 Take this training to deepen your understanding of ransomware and broaden your general knowledge of security awareness.
-To access the course, log in to the Terranova app from the My Apps tab in the portal, My.Fordham.edu.
+To access the courses, log in to Terranova - Security Awareness in the academic section under My Apps in the portal, fordham.edu.

 For more information on ransomware and how to protect yourself, visit Fordham IT Security News.